Lake District Wild Swimming

 They are so inviting that you may find yourself parking up and taking a swim.

-Wild swimming becomes ever more popular, so what makes people take a plunge into a cold, wet lake?
+Wild swimming has become ever more popular, so what makes people take a plunge into a cold, wet lake?

-On a warm, calm day wild swimming is a really special experience.
+On a warm, calm day, wild swimming is a special experience.

-A couple of great wild swimming places in the Lake District are:
+Some of the great wild swimming places in the Lake District are:

 1) Grisedale Tarn